-Cloud computing has been all the rage the past few years.
-According to Forrester research, annual worldwide public IT cloud services spending has grown from $47.4 billion in 2013 to $107.2 billion in 2017.
-Software companies in both the B2B and B2C sectors are increasingly pushing toward cloud-based, software-as-a-service business models, but is it really worth it for your business?
+Cloud computing changed the way many businesses operate.
+Software companies in both the B2B and B2C sectors increasingly moved toward cloud-based, software-as-a-service business models.
+But is it worth it for your business?

 The debate almost makes it appear that your only two options are traditional cash registers and a cloud-based POS.
 There are still options that aren’t cloud-based, and some of the services that are even have localized features.
 Just as there are businesses of all shapes and sizes, so, too, are there POS platforms to match.

 Our goal in this article is to lay out the differences between a local, software-based POS platform and a cloud-based POS system.
 The benefits and pain points will be addressed in this context.
 If you’re unsure whether you’re using a cloud-based POS platform, feel free to browse our comprehensive database of POS systems to learn more about your specific solution.

 First, let’s tackle the pros: data redundancy, real-time reporting, remote access, automation, and scalability.
 How much any individual factor matters to you will depend on the specifics of your business and your needs.

 The biggest benefit of a cloud-based POS solution is data backup and redundancy.
 There’s nothing worse than losing valuable data or having utilities cut off on-site with no way of recovering or returning to work.
 Operations shut down, and it can possibly shutter your business.
 A report from the White House in 2013 estimated weather-related power outages alone costs the economy $18-33 billion each year.